Space-Miller-AI/Bengaluru-House-Price-Prediction/README.md

 ## Future Scope

-* Use multiple Algorithms
+* Use other ML Estimators
-* Optimize Flask app.py
+* Try other feature engineering approaches to get a possible higher model performance
-* Front-End
+* Optimize Flask app.py Front End